Bourkekev/ms4-power-fitness-gym/README.md

  - Form Testing - for testing the contact form I adapted the following examples - https://www.oreilly.com/library/view/test-driven-development-with/9781449365141/ch11.html
  - Django Testing - I used Code Institute tutorials, the [Django Documentation](https://docs.djangoproject.com/en/3.1/topics/testing/tools/), and Django for Beginners book by William S. Vincent for learning about testing.
  - Django Testing Messages - I learned from and adjusted examples from [this page on Program Creek](https://www.programcreek.com/python/example/92511/django.contrib.messages.get_messages)
+ - Testing 500 error - I used the raise Exception method from the second answer on this [Stack Overflow question](https://stackoverflow.com/questions/24660406/how-can-i-trigger-a-500-error-in-django) to create a view to test for this error.

 ### Content